epic-open-source/seismometer/docs/example_notebooks/index.rst

 Example Notebooks
 =================

+Example notebooks and corresponding :ref:`notebook-config` are available at `Example Notebooks <https://github.com/epic-open-source/seismometer/tree/main/example-notebooks>`_.

 Directory Structure
 -------------------

 To run the notebook, we assume the existence of the following files in the same directory as the notebook: configuration files and the data directory.

+.. _notebook-config:

 Configuration Files
 ~~~~~~~~~~~~~~~~~~~

 The following configuration files are required to be in the same directory as the notebook:

 - ``config.yml``,
 - ``usage_config.yml``,